Stuart Reardon: Modelling and Training career

-Stuart Reardon is currently the face of Axiom for Men, a men's grooming product range.
+Stuart Reardon is the face of Axiom for Men, a men's grooming product range.
 He also appears in many magazines including DNA, Muscle & Fitness, Gloss, Q Vegas, EILE Magazine and many more.
 He's worked with photographers in Los Angeles, Las Vegas, New York and Great Britain.

 Stuart runs an online training program, Fear Nothing Fitness, featuring body weight workout videos.

+He is also a published author with Jane Harvey-Berrick, and his contemporary romance and romantic comedies are published in seven languages.